Kappa Delta Pi: Membership

 Membership is open only to the top twenty percent of those entering the education field.
-In addition, undergraduates must have a 3.0 GPA, and graduate students a 3.50 GPA.
+In addition, undergraduates must have a 3.0 GPA and graduate students a 3.50 GPA.
 Membership for active professionals varies.

 The society's Laureate Chapter is limited to sixty living members at any time.

 Activities

+Kappa Delta Pi holds annual regional meetings and a biennial convocation where it conducts organizational business.
+The society also sponsors an awards program and national service projects.The society holds annual regional meetings and a biennial convocation where it conducts organizational business and provides professional development opportunities.